codesandbox/sandpack/website/docs/docs/advanced-usage/client.md

 #### `updatePreview`

-Send new content like files and dependencies, to the preview.
+Send new content like files and dependencies to the preview.
 It will automatically hot update the preview with the new files and options.
 Accepts a single argument `sandboxInfo` of type `SandboxInfo`.